Kazuya Yamamura

-Kazuya Yamamura (山村 和也, Yamamura Kazuya) is a Japanese football player who currently plays for Kawasaki Frontale.
+Kazuya Yamamura (山村 和也, Yamamura Kazuya) is a Japanese footballer who currently plays for National Premier Leagues NSW club Wollongong Wolves.

 International career

 On 23 December 2009 he was named in the squad for Japan's 2011 AFC Asian Cup qualification against Yemen, and made his full international debut for the team in the fixture on 6 January 2010.
 He was part of the Japan's team at the 2012 Olympics.